What is clean beauty? Sustainable vs ethical fashion? Vegan vs plant based living? Find all core ethical terms explained here!

 This newish term refers to the kind of travelling experience that literally changes your life – it should change your perceptions, and maybe your body, too.
 Transformational travel experiences usually include meditation retreats, silent retreats, yoga getaways, bootcamps, or just spending time immersed in nature or spending time with indigenous people who share their wisdom and customs with you.

-Try: There are lots of incredible experiences waiting for you with eco tourism companies like Atlas Unbound, who don’t tell you where you’re going until you’re almost there, or through hotels like Inkaterra, where you can explore Machu Picchu with their experienced guides and see their bear and orchid sanctuaries.
+Try: There are lots of incredible experiences waiting for you with eco tourism companies like Atlas Unbound, who don’t tell you where you’re going until you’re almost there, or through hotels like Inkaterra, where you can explore mystical Machu Picchu with their experienced guides.

 A small-scale travel alternative, eco tourism is all about being as kind to the earth as possible.
 It often involves visiting fragile, natural areas in an attempt to promote conservation (i.e. gorilla spotting in Uganda) and staying in hotels that have minimal impact on the planet thanks to their use of greywater systems, local building materials, solar panels, organic amenities and such.
 Good eco tourists should also try to travel with a minimum CO2 footprint – try offsetting flights, and using local buses and bikes when you arrive.
 The overall aim is to preserve naturally beautiful destinations to protect them for future generations.